Rafli2003/Belajar_Mandiri/README.md

-# Roadmap Belajar Data Analyst & Data Scientist
+# Data Analyst & Data Scientist Learning Roadmap

-Repository ini berisi dokumentasi alur belajar saya sebagai **fresh graduate S1 Informatika** yang mempersiapkan diri untuk berkarier di bidang **Data Analyst**, dengan pengembangan ke arah **Data Scientist**.

-Fokus utama repository ini adalah membangun **fondasi teknis yang kuat**, memahami **kebutuhan industri**, serta mengerjakan **studi kasus nyata** yang akan dijadikan portofolio profesional.
+This repository documents my learning path as a fresh Informatics graduate preparing for a career in Data Analyst, with a focus on Data Scientist.

+The main focus of this repository is building a strong technical foundation, understanding industry needs, and working on real-world case studies to build a professional portfolio.

 ---

-## 🎯 Tujuan
+## 🎯 Objectives
-- Menguasai skill dasar yang wajib dimiliki **Data Analyst**
-- Mempersiapkan transisi ke **Junior Data Scientist**
-- Membangun portofolio berbasis **studi kasus industri**
-- Melatih pola pikir analitis dan data-driven decision making
+- Master the basic skills required for a Data Analyst
+- Prepare for the transition to Junior Data Scientist
+- Build a portfolio based on industry case studies
+- Practice analytical thinking and data-driven decision-making

 ---

-## 🧠 Alur Belajar
+## 🧠 Learning Path

-### 1️⃣ Belajar SQL Dasar (Data Analyst Focus)
+### 1️⃣ Learn Basic SQL (Data Analyst Focus)
-SQL digunakan untuk mengambil dan mengolah data dari database.

-Materi yang dipelajari:
+SQL is used to retrieve and process data from databases.

+Materials to be learned:
 - SELECT, WHERE, ORDER BY
 - JOIN (INNER, LEFT, RIGHT)
-- GROUP BY dan HAVING
+- GROUP BY and HAVING
-- Subquery dan CTE
+- Subqueries and CTEs
-- Analisis data menggunakan query SQL
+- Data analysis using SQL queries

-Tujuan:
+Objectives:
-- Mampu melakukan analisis data langsung dari database
+- Able to perform data analysis directly from the database
-- Menjawab pertanyaan bisnis berbasis data
+- Answer data-based business questions

 📁 Folder: `Belajar_Mandiri/Belajar_SQL_Dasar`

 ---

-### 2️⃣ Belajar Python Dasar (Data Analysis)
+### 2️⃣ Learn Basic Python (Data Analysis)
-Python digunakan untuk pengolahan data, analisis, dan visualisasi.

-Materi yang dipelajari:
+Python is used for data processing, analysis, and visualization.

+Materials to be learned:
-- Python dasar
+- Basic Python
-- Library data analysis (pandas, numpy)
+- Data analysis libraries (pandas, numpy)
-- Data cleaning dan preprocessing
+- Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
-- Visualisasi data
+- Data visualization

-Tujuan:
-- Mengolah dan menganalisis dataset
+Objectives:
+- Processing and analyzing datasets
-- Menghasilkan insight dari data
+- Generating insights from data

 📁 Folder: `02_python_basic/`

 ---

-### 3️⃣ Belajar Excel Dasar (Data Analyst Tools)
+### 3️⃣ Learn Basic Excel (Data Analyst Tools)
-Excel digunakan sebagai tools analisis yang umum di industri.

-Materi yang dipelajari:
+Excel is used as a common analysis tool in the industry.

+Materials learned:
-- Formula dasar (IF, SUM, COUNT)
+- Basic formulas (IF, SUM, COUNT)
 - VLOOKUP / XLOOKUP
-- Pivot Table
+- Pivot Tables
-- Analisis data sederhana
+- Simple data analysis
-- Visualisasi dasar
+- Basic visualization

-Tujuan:
-- Mendukung analisis data harian di lingkungan kerja
-- Memahami alur analisis data secara praktis
+Objectives:
+- Support daily data analysis in the workplace
+- Understand the practical flow of data analysis

 📁 Folder: `03_excel_basic/`

 ---

-## 📊 Studi Kasus & Portofolio Industri
+## 📊 Case Studies & Industry Portfolio
-Setelah menguasai dasar, pembelajaran dilanjutkan dengan studi kasus yang akan dijadikan **portofolio profesional**, meliputi:
+After mastering the basics, learning continues with case studies that will serve as a **professional portfolio**, including:

-- **Industri Perbankan**
+- **Banking Industry**
-  - Analisis transaksi
+- Transaction analysis
 - Customer segmentation
-  - Risiko dan fraud (simulasi)
+- Risk and fraud (simulation)

-- **Industri Bisnis / E-Commerce**
+- **Business / E-Commerce Industry**
-  - Analisis penjualan
+- Sales analysis
 - Customer churn
-  - Performa dan pertumbuhan bisnis
+- Business performance and growth

-- **Industri Kesehatan**
+- **Healthcare Industry**
-  - Analisis data pasien
+- Patient data analysis
-  - Klasifikasi penyakit
+- Disease classification
-  - Efisiensi layanan kesehatan
+- Healthcare service efficiency

-- **Industri Otomotif / Manufaktur**
+- **Automotive / Manufacturing Industry**
 - Predictive maintenance
-  - Analisis efisiensi produksi
-  - Deteksi kegagalan mesin
+- Production efficiency analysis
+- Failure detection Machine

-📁 Folder: `04_studi_kasus_industri/`
+📁 Folder: `04_industrial_case_studies/`

 ---

-## 🔍 Alur Pengerjaan Studi Kasus
+## 🔍 Case Study Workflow
-Setiap studi kasus akan mengikuti alur:
+Each case study will follow the following flow:
-1. Pemahaman masalah
+1. Problem understanding
-2. Pemahaman dan pembersihan data
+2. Data understanding and cleaning
 3. Exploratory Data Analysis (EDA)
-4. Analisis atau pemodelan (jika diperlukan)
-5. Insight dan rekomendasi bisnis

----

-## 🚀 Penutup
-Repository ini dibuat sebagai bagian dari proses belajar berkelanjutan untuk menjadi **Data Analyst yang siap kerja** dan berkembang ke arah **Data Scientist**, dengan fokus pada penerapan data di dunia industri nyata.
+4. Analysis or modeling (if necessary)
+5. Business insights and recommendations